Improving Entropy-Based Test-Time Adaptation from a Clustering View: Clustering Interpretation of Entropy-Based TTA

+Several TTA works like AdaContrast~\cite{chen2022contrastive} and TAST~\cite{jang2023testtime} use nearest neighbor information to get more accurate labels.
+These works are under the assumption that a sample and its nearest neighbor in the feature space are likely to share the same label under the domain shift.
+The effectiveness of these works can be easily explained from the view of spectral clustering which also considers nearest neighbor information: using spectral clustering can make the clusters robust to complex scenarios~\cite{liu2018spectral}.
+For example, if data points in a cluster after domain shift follow a non-Gaussian distribution, then it would be a good choice to use spectral clustering to generate clusters.

+In summary, from the clustering view, the truly important thing of the A-step is assigning the samples to the cluster centers as accurately as possible.

+\textbf{Remark 2}: \textbf{In the U-step, the good and stable cluster centers are updated via the assigned multiple samples but not single sample}.

+When batch size is large than 1, the gradients of multiple samples from target domain will be averaged to update a shared model.
+Hence, the largest probability of the data point may be changed due to the averaged gradients.
+This is similar to the clustering method.
+For example, $x_1$ is assigned to the positive class in the current iteration.
+After the update of cluster centers, $x_1$ may possibly be assigned to the negative class in the next iteration.
+This implicit use of multiple samples is an important step for EBTTA.

+\textbf{Q2: How to efficiently and stably use the assigned multiple samples to update the model?}

-Several methods, e.g., ETA~\cite{niu2022efficient} and SAR~\cite{niu2023towards}, had proposed to use only the low-entropy samples to update the model, and the high-entropy samples were removed.
-The effectiveness of this technique has been verified by experiments but a detailed analysis is missing.
+Several methods, e.g., ETA~\cite{niu2022efficient} and SAR~\cite{niu2023towards}, had proposed to select only the low-entropy samples to efficiently update the model, and the high-entropy samples were removed.
+The efficiency of this technique has been verified by experiments but a detailed analysis is missing.
 From the clustering view, we can easily give an explanation: outliers should be suppressed.
-In Remark 1, we had shown that the gradients will be averaged to update the model.
-When the directions of the gradients are wrong (caused by the outliers), they may cause more mistakes in the updated model.